tink-crypto/tink/docs/GOLANG-HOWTO.md

 }
 ```

-### Hybrid Encryption and Decryption
+### Hybrid encryption and decryption

-The functionality of Hybrid Encryption is represented as a pair of primitives (interfaces):
+The functionality of Hybrid Encryption is represented as a pair of primitives
+(interfaces):

-HybridEncrypt for encryption of data, and HybridDecrypt for decryption.
+ * `HybridEncrypt` for encryption of data
+ * `HybridDecrypt` for decryption

-Implementations of these interfaces are secure against adaptive chosen ciphertext attacks.
-In
+Implementations of these interfaces are secure against adaptive chosen
+ciphertext attacks.

-addition to plaintext the encryption takes an extra parameter contextInfo, which
+In addition to plaintext, the encryption takes an extra parameter, contextInfo.
-usually is public data implicit from the context, but should be bound to the resulting
+It usually is public data implicit from the context.
+It is bound to the
-ciphertext, i.e. the ciphertext allows for checking the integrity of contextInfo (but
+resulting ciphertext, which allows for checking the integrity of contextInfo
-there are no guarantees wrt. the secrecy or authenticity of contextInfo).
+(but there are no guarantees in regards to the secrecy or authenticity of
+contextInfo).

 ```go
 package main